 The best universal remote for those on a budget, the Logitech Harmony 665 has a small display (which is not a touchscreen) with buttons arrayed around it, letting you quickly access activities, favorite channels and more.
 On-screen help makes it fairly easy to troubleshoot any issues.

 The Harmony 665 can be paired with up to 10 devices, and you can program up to 23 of your favorite channels on the remote, too.
 However, the Harmony 665 works via infrared (IR) only, so you can’t hide any of your entertainment center’s components, and this remote can’t be used to control smart-home devices.
 But those many not be important if all you're looking for is an inexpensive universal remote that feels great to use.

 Read our full Logitech Harmony 665 review.

 The Caavo remote has built-in voice search, and a unique section of lists of shows and movies curated by others—That's something Harmony doesn't have.
-To get all this, though, you'll need to sign up for a Caavo subscription ($3.99/month, or a one-time payment of $99.99 for a lifetime membership).
+To get all this, though, you'll need to sign up for a Caavo subscription, but you can get the Contro Center and a lifetime subscription for $160.

 Read our full Caavo Control Center review.

 Similar to the Harmony Elite, the Harmony Companion can also control smart-home devices in addition to your entertainment center.
 The biggest difference between the Harmony Companion and the Elite is that the Companion lacks of a screen of any kind, so you’ll have to designate physical buttons to enable Watch TV mode, for instance.